Supervisor of Nutrition Services

-The Nutrition Services Department Welcomes You
+Welcome to the Nutrition Services Department

-Students must have a 2018-2019 Free and Reduced Meal application on file by September 28, 2018 or have received notification of Direct Certification to continue to be eligible for free and reduced benefits.
+Students must have a 2022-2023 Free and Reduced Meal Application (click here for hardcopy) on file by Oct.
+4, 2022, or have received notification of Direct Certification to continue to be eligible for free and reduced benefits.
 The 2022-2023 Free and Reduced Application is available online by clicking here.
 This application is completely secure, confidential, and can mean a faster consideration of your household status.
-Students that do not have a 2018-2019 application on file or a Direct Certification notice by September 28, 2018 must be removed from the program as of October 1, 2018.
+Students that do not have a 2022-2023 application or a Direct Certification notice by Oct.
+3, 2022 must be removed from the program as of Oct.
+4, 2022.
 You may reapply at any time during the school year.

-A letter from the Nutrition Services Department welcoming you to the Free and Reduced Meal Program or denying acceptance will be sent back to everyone who applies.
-If you do not receive a letter from us, that is an indication we have not received your student’s application or that the application is incomplete.
+A letter or email from the Nutrition Services Department welcoming you to the Free and Reduced Meal Program or denying acceptance will be sent back to everyone who applies.
+If you do not receive a letter or email from us that is an indication we have not received your student’s application or that the application is incomplete.
 USDA does not allow the processing of incomplete applications.
 If you have any questions, please contact the Nutrition Services Department at 440-439-4530.

-Please note: regardless of the method of applying, families are responsible for any food service charges incurred prior to their child receiving approval for Free and Reduced meals.
+PLEASE NOTE: Regardless of the method of applying, families are responsible for any food service charges incurred prior to their child receiving approval for Free and Reduced meals.

 Point of Sale (POS)

 Nutrition Services uses a computerized Point of Sale to record and track all student transactions.
 This method preserves the confidentiality of your student’s Free and Reduced status and allows you to review purchases made by your student throughout the year.
 The district is in the process of switching to a new POS payment program.
 Once the switch is complete, instructions will follow.
 In the meantime, parents/caregivers may send cash or check with their student or make payment at the school or Nutrition Services Office.